In the last blog, we discussed productivity hacks for working, and briefly touched on email. Here, we’ll take expand on it.

 - Watch out for “BCC”.
 You probably know of at least one incident where “reply to all” was embarrassing to you or someone else.
 Before you click “reply to all,” make sure you aren’t BCC’d on the email.

-- Don’t add images to your email signature—it’s treated like an attachment, and can cause difficulties when someone is looking for one.
+- Don’t add images to your email signature—it’s treated as an attachment, and can cause difficulties when someone is looking for one.
 If your email is part of a continuous thread, it gets even worse.

 - Avoid multiple back-and-forth emails when scheduling a meeting.
 Use a scheduling app that allows others to see your calendar and set a time.